 We receive inquiries every day regarding winch selection so I thought I might address this in writing for easy reference.
 Some of this is based on experience, some on manufacturer data and some on opinion and is worth exactly what you just paid for it.

 Recovery winches, like many products, come in various ‘flavors’.
-Many buyers focus primarily on price, some on name recognition and some purely on reputation.
+Many buyers focus primarily on price, some on name recognition and some purely on reputation and/or experience.

 TO THINE OWN SELF BE TRUE